-You can snorkel on Maui and easily see many beautiful fish, whether you walk out into the water from a beach, or have a boat take you farther away from shore.
+You can do your Maui snorkeling and easily see many beautiful fish, whether you walk out into the water from a beach, or have a boat take you farther away from shore.

-See below for a discussion of some of the companies offering snorkel boat cruises daily from Maui, as well as a video of snorkeling on Maui.
+See below for a discussion of some of the companies offering Maui snorkeling on boat cruises daily, as well as a video of snorkeling on Maui.
 Or click for more things to do on Maui.

 This is the oldest sailing company on Maui and was voted #1 in a Maui News readers poll.
 Trilogy is a first-class company.
 Their boats are modern 50-foot catamarans and they limit snorkel trips to 50 passengers or less.
 Rates are seldom discounted.
 The west side trips depart from Kaanapali Beach and the Molokini trips depart from Maalaea Harbor.